Homer in Banks County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 006-7B.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 34° 20.05′ N, 83° 29.9′ W. Marker is in Homer, Georgia, in Banks County.
 Marker is at the intersection of Main Street (Georgia Route 51) and Yonah Homer Road, on the left when traveling east on Main Street.
-Touch for map.
-The marker stands in a small park in front of the old Banks County Courthouse.
+The marker Touch for map.
 Marker is in this post office area: Homer GA 30547, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this Mt.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Mt.
 Pleasant Church (approx. 3.7 miles away); Indian Boundary (approx. 5 miles away); Line Baptist Church (approx. 5.2 miles away); Nails Creek Baptist Church (approx. 5.9 miles away); Hebron Presbyterian Church (approx. 7.4 miles away); Privy (approx. 8.7 miles away); The Hurricane Shoals Covered Bridge (approx. 8.7 miles away); Middle River Volunteers (approx. 9.3 miles away).
 Touch for a list and map of all markers in Homer.